By Carla Olivo, USMC Spouse

 What are some of the must-haves you pack away during a PCS?

-Author: Carla Olivo, PCSgrades Strategic Communications Director, previously served as the Director of Communications for Operation Hug-A-Hero and as the Media/Community Relations Officer for the Delaware Department of Transportation.
-She has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting, News Writing, Enterprise Reporting, and Documentary Reporting.
+PCSgrades Author: Carla Olivo, PCSgrades Strategic Communications Director, previously served as the Director of Communications for Operation Hug-A-Hero.
+She has garnered numerous TV industry awards including an Associated Press award for Spot News Reporting and Documentary Reporting.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
-Colonel, their two military kids ages 20 and 15.
-You can follow her on Twitter @olivowriter.
+Colonel, and their two kids.